Liz Truss faces criticism for failing to set up new LGBT+ advisory panel

 The advisory panel – set up under former prime minister Theresa May’s administration in 2018 – was designed to hold ministers to account over the vow to improve the lives of lesbian, gay, bisexual and transgender people in Britain.

 But it was disbanded in April 2021 by Ms Truss after a series of members resigned.
-One accused government ministers of creating a “hostile environment” for LGBT people while others criticised repeated delays over a ban on so-called “conversion therapy”.
+One accused government ministers of creating a “hostile environment” for LGBT+ people while others criticised repeated delays over a ban on so-called “conversion therapy”.

 Ms Truss, who still holds the equalities brief alongside her new post as foreign secretary in Boris Johnson’s government, later admitted to MPs there were “fundamental disagreements”, including over the issue of self-identification for trans people.